lucas-iezzi/advmech/README.md

 # Advanced Mechatronics
-Welcome to my repo for Advanced Mechatronics
+Welcome to my repo for Advanced Mechatronics (ME 433)